Axio-Lab/verxio-beta/README.md

 Traditional loyalty programs fail merchants and customers:
 - **Merchants**: Points are liabilities on balance sheets, not assets
-- **Customers**: Points locked in closed ecosystems, can't be transferred or used flexibly
+- **Customers**: Points locked in closed ecosystems can't be transferred or used flexibly
 - **Both**: No cashflow benefit, complex redemption, zero interoperability

 ## The Solution